 Delinquencies in the Account

 It’s also likely that you’ll have to provide a personal guarantee when applying for a business credit card.
 This means you’ll assume personal responsibility for the balance if you fall behind on the payments.
-And if the account is delinquent for over 30 days, the credit card issuer may report the late payment on your personal credit report, which could drop your score by several points since payment history is the most significant component of the credit-scoring calculation.
+And if the account is delinquent for over 30 days, the credit card issuer may report the late payment on your personal credit report.
+Those late payment reports could drop your score by several points since payment history is the most significant component of the credit-scoring calculation.
+Payment history makes up 35% of your score, and falling behind can also hurt your credit utilization ratio, a component that influences 30% of your credit score.
 In addition, late payments can linger on your credit report for up to seven years.

 Pros and Cons of Having a Business Credit Card on Your Personal Credit Report